themarshallproject/klaxon/README.md

 ## How Does Klaxon Work?

-Klaxon enables users to "bookmark" portions of a webpage and be notified (via email, [Slack, or Discord](#notify-a-slack-or-discord-channel)) of any changes that may occur to those sections.
+Klaxon enables users to "bookmark" portions of a webpage and be notified (via email, [Slack, Discord](#notify-a-slack-or-discord-channel), Microsoft Teams, or Amazon SQS) of any changes that may occur to those sections.
 [Learn more about bookmarklets on the help.md page](data/help.md).

 [![Circle CI](https://circleci.com/gh/themarshallproject/klaxon.svg?style=svg)](https://circleci.com/gh/themarshallproject/klaxon)